VilemR/meshtastic-custom-mods/README-MODS.md

 # CUSTOM MESHTASTIC MODS
 This is an experimental set of custom, purpose-built modifications to the official Meshtastic firmware, designed to **help advanced users fine-tune their Meshtastic networks**.

+There is no guarantee of stability or full functionality.
+This is an early proof-of-concept release intended to explore potential responses to future challenges that may arise as Meshtastic networks grow in size and complexity.

 It includes a new **SignalReplyModule**, which allows for automated replies to received "Ping" messages.
 The response can either include RSSI/SNR signal quality (useful for evaluating link performance) or the number of hops the message took to reach the replying node.

 Additionally, a modified **Range Test Module** extends the standard "loc" message by including a Google Maps link, making it easier to identify the origin of the tested location.